Renewable energy in Canada: Solar power

 One of the most important uses for PV cells is in northern communities, many of which depend on high-cost diesel fuel to generate electricity.
 Since the 1970s, the federal government and industry have encouraged the development of solar technologies for these communities.
 Some of these efforts have focused on the use of hybrid systems that provide power 24 hours a day, using solar power when sunlight is available, in combination with another energy source.

 The National Energy Board of Canada expects that by 2040, solar power will generate 1.2% of the country's electricity while wind will provide 9.5%.

 Agrivoltaics in Canada

 Agrivoltaics is gaining attention in Canada as a promising way to combine solar energy production with agriculture.
 This method allows solar panels to be installed on farmland without stopping crop growth or livestock grazing.
 It offers a solution to land use conflicts by making dual use of the same space.

 Recent research has shown that installing solar panels on just 1% of Canada's agricultural land could generate between a quarter and over a third of the country’s total electricity needs.
 Provinces like Alberta, Saskatchewan, and Ontario have especially high potential due to their large farmland areas and good sunlight levels.
 Agrivoltaics also supports Canada's goals to reduce greenhouse gas emissions and increase renewable energy use.
+Additionally, since Canada's potential for agrivoltaic electricity exceeds the country's electricity demand, Canada could export green electricity to the United States in the future.